Henry Stewart, 1st Lord Methven: Master of the Royal Artillery

 On 10 September 1524, Methven was made Principal Master of the Royal Artillery, ("Magnalium nostrorum seu machinarum bellicarum, videlicet: artailzery"), 25 years later he would direct the Scottish artillery at the Siege of Haddington.

-During the war of the Rough Wooing, Methven wrote to Mary of Guise, the widow of James V, on 31 December 1547 to discuss the use of artillery in the war.
+During the war of the Rough Wooing, Methven wrote to queen Mary of Guise, the widow of James V, on 31 December 1547 to discuss the use of artillery in the war.
 He said that Regent Arran had been advised that the modest ("sober") Scottish artillery used at the Siege of St Andrews Castle could have taken the castle, and the later prolonged and expensive siege, after Arran had departed, had harmed public opinion.
 Similarly, a recent ineffective show of artillery at Broughty Castle had only warned the English to get more support and re-fortify.
 Now, to take Broughty from the English, more cannon needed to be supplied.
 Methven asked for French captains with intelligence of the field, and intelligence to assiege and order artillery to the best effect.

 The historian Marcus Merriman connected Methven's letter with the employment of an Italian military engineer Migliorino Ubaldini who directed the construction of new fortifications at Edinburgh Castle.